gsilva00/FSI-Project/LOGBOOK9.md

 # Files plaintext.txt and decrypted_ctr.txt are identical
 ```

-The decrypted output can be found [here](/files/LOGBOOK9/TASK2/decrypted_cbc.txt)
+The decrypted output can be found [here](/files/LOGBOOK9/TASK2/decrypted_cbc.txt).

 **Question 2B:** What's the main difference between the aes-128-ctr and the other modes?

-**Answer 2B:** The answer to question 1B has already detailed the different ways the ECB, CBC, and CTR modes work.
-The main difference between the CTR mode and the other modes is that, during encryption, the plaintext does not go through the encryption algorithm, the keystream does.
-Conversely, during decryption, the ciphertext does not go through the decryption algorithm, the keystream does.
-In each case, the desired output (plaintext/ciphertext) is obtained by XORing the keystream with the ciphertext/plaintext, respectively (which is the only operation done on them).
+**Answer 2B:** The answer to **Question 1B** has already detailed the different ways the ECB, CBC, and CTR modes work.
+To add to that, the main difference between the CTR mode and the other modes is that, during encryption, the plaintext does not go through the encryption algorithm, the key stream does.
+In the reverse operation, during decryption, the ciphertext does not go through the decryption algorithm, the key stream does.
+In each case, the desired output (plaintext/ciphertext) is obtained by XORing the key stream with the ciphertext/plaintext, respectively (which is the only operation done on them).
 This is contrary to the ECB and CBC modes, where the plaintext/ciphertext are directly encrypted/decrypted using the AES algorithm.

 ## Task 5: Error Propagation - Corrupted Cipher Text

-Given that our group number 2, the byte to change in each ciphertext is byte number 50\*2 = 100 (0x64), assuming the first byte is the 0th.
+Given that our group is group 2, the byte to change in each ciphertext is byte number 50\*2 = 100 (0x64), assuming the first byte is the 0th.
 The 100th byte corresponds to the letter `t` in `... to explore the world beyond ...`.
 Given that the AES algorithm uses 128-bit blocks (16-bytes), the byte to change is in the 7th block (byte 96 to byte 111).

 We will make this change in the encrypted binary file using the `Bless Hex Editor` and set it to `0x50` (arbitrary value - different from the 100th byte in each respective file).

 ### aes-128-ecb

-By analyzing the [ECB decryption scheme](/images/LOGBOOK9/scheme_ECB_decryption.png), we can see that the corrupted ciphertext byte will only affect the block in which it is located, and the rest of the blocks will remain unchanged, because the ECB mode encrypts each block independently.
+By analyzing the [ECB decryption scheme](/images/LOGBOOK9/scheme_ECB_decryption.png), we can see that the corrupted ciphertext byte will only affect the block in which it is located (16 bytes), and the rest of the blocks will remain unchanged, because the ECB mode encrypts each block independently.

 ![Uncorrupted ECB ciphertext in bless](/images/LOGBOOK9/cipher_ecb_before.png)

 Image 1: Excerpt of the uncorrupted ECB ciphertext in `Bless`

+---

 ![Corrupted ECB ciphertext in bless](/images/LOGBOOK9/cipher_ecb_after.png)

 Image 2: Excerpt of the corrupted ECB ciphertext in `Bless`

+---

 ```bash
 openssl enc -aes-128-ecb -d -in corrupted_cipher_ecb.bin -out corrupted_decrypted_ecb.txt -K 00112233445566778889aabbccddeeff -iv 0102030405060708